energy-thumbnail.png

 • Rest of Europe

-The United Kingdom holds the largest share in the Europe DAC Systems market, accounting for 30% of the market.
-The UK government has been proactive in addressing climate change, with robust policies and funding to support carbon capture and storage technologies, including DAC.
-The country’s ambitious net-zero emissions target by 2050 has driven significant investments in DAC systems.
-The UK is home to some of the world's leading research institutions and universities that are pioneering advancements in DAC technology.
-Collaborative efforts between academic institutions, private companies, and government bodies have accelerated the development and deployment of DAC systems.
+The United Kingdom holds the largest share of the European Direct Air Capture (DAC) Systems market, accounting for 30% of the total market.
+The UK government has played a proactive role in addressing climate change by implementing comprehensive policies and providing financial support for carbon capture and storage technologies, including DAC.
+The country’s ambitious target of achieving net-zero emissions by 2050 has spurred significant investments in DAC systems.
+Additionally, the UK is home to several world-renowned research institutions and universities that are at the forefront of advancements in DAC technology.
+Collaborative initiatives between academic institutions, private enterprises, and governmental bodies have greatly accelerated the development and deployment of DAC solutions.

 Latest Trends/ Developments: